Defense Secretary Jim Mattis to retire early next year

 En route to his first visit to Iraq as defense secretary, Mattis bluntly rebuffed Trump's assertion that America might take Iraqi oil as compensation for U.S. efforts in the war-torn country.

-The two also were initially divided on the future of the Afghanistan war, with Trump complaining about its cost and arguing for withdrawal.
+The two also were divided on the future of the Afghanistan war, with Trump complaining from the first about its cost and arguing for withdrawal.
 Mattis and others ultimately persuaded Trump to pour additional resources and troops into the conflict to press toward a resolution.

+U.S. officials say there now is active planning in the Pentagon that would pull as many as half the 14,000 U.S. troops out of Afghanistan by summer.
+They say no final decision has been made.

 Trump also chafed at the Pentagon's slow response to his order to ban transgender people from serving in the military.
 That effort has stalled due to multiple legal challenges.